We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Sure.

-This battle actually started last November when we filed on behalf of Belmont Abbey College, which is a small liberal arts college in uh North Carolina that is run by monks.
+This battle actually started last November when we filed on behalf of Belmont Abbey College, which is a small liberal arts college in North Carolina that is run by monks.

-Uh we filed on their behalf challenging this mandate in federal court in Washington, D.C.
 And since then, now to date, we have 23 cases that have been filed in 15 states, including the District of Columbia, on behalf of 55 plaintiffs.

 If we say something's unconstitutional, it needs to be because it is unconstitutional.

-So, counselor, if you would tell me why the HHS mandate is violative of our founding document.
+So, Counselor, if you would tell me why the HHS mandate is violative of our founding document.

 Well, the HHS mandate is unconstitutional and unlawful in so many different ways.

-So that's really amazing and amazing admission on her part uh that despite the fact that they've made these various statements that they've balanced all the interests and that they find this mandate to be constitutional.
+So that's really amazing, an amazing admission on her part that despite the fact that they've made these various statements, that they've balanced all the interests and that they find this mandate to be constitutional, she actually admitted under oath that she never asked for advice from the Justice Department on whether in fact it's constitutional.

-Now, um of course it's unconstitutional.
+Now, of course, it's unconstitutional.

 There are a variety of ways that it violates the First Amendment free exercise clause.

-It also a federal law known as the Religious Freedom Restoration Act, which is a law that was actually championed by Teddy Kennedy and signed into law by Bill Clinton.
+It also violates a federal law known as the Religious Freedom Restoration Act, which is a law that was actually championed by Teddy Kennedy and signed into law by Bill Clinton.

 So it's hardly a law of the vast right-wing conspiracy.

-So it says to the federal government, you cannot uh substantially burden the religious exercise of a religious individual or entity.
+So it says to the federal government, you cannot substantially burden the religious exercise of a religious individual or entity.

-If the religious organization does not comply with this mandate, they would be forced to drop their health insurance and thereby incur a fine of $2,000 per employee, and that's just the first year, and those fines would increase in future years.
+If a religious organization does not comply with this mandate, they would be forced to drop their health insurance and thereby incur a fine of $2,000 per employee, and that's just the first year, and those fines would increase in future years.

 So this is definitely a substantial burden under the Religious Freedom Restoration Act, and we believe that these federal courts will agree with us on that point.

-Hannah Smith is here, and she's senior counsel for the Beckett Fund for Religious Liberty, and you can follow their exploits at Beckett, B E C K E T, Beckett Fund.org.
+Hannah Smith is here, and she's senior counsel for the Beckett Fund for Religious Liberty, and you can follow their exploits at Beckett, B-E-C-K-E-T, Beckettfund.org.

 You invoked the Religious Freedom Restoration Act.